mocdaniel/dbodky.me/docs/about.md

       <div class="about-main">
         <section class="about-intro">
           <h2>Hello, I'm <span class="highlight">Daniel</span></h2>
-          <p class="intro-lead">I'm a 26 years old Platform Advocate from Southern Germany.
+          <p class="intro-lead">I'm a 27 years old Platform Advocate from Southern Germany.
 I work for NETWAYS Web Services in Nuremberg, where I’m advocating (not only!) for our cloudnative products and services.</p>
-          <p>I’ve got a strong interest in Kubernetes, Automation, especially GitOps, tools helping with developer experience, and container technologies.
+          <p>I’ve got a strong interest in Kubernetes, Automation - especially GitOps, tools helping with developer experience, and container technologies.
 Sometimes I write about those topics or give talks at conferences.</p>
           <p>In my freetime, I enjoy reading High Fantasy and SciFi, <a href="https://roguebricks.de" target="_blank">help with running a LUG</a> (LEGO User Group), and go on hikes or gravel bike tours around the area.</p>
           <p>You can find me on GitHub, Twitter, and LinkedIn if you want to contact me or got questions.
 Just follow the social links on the right - I’m always happy to get in touch with new folks.</p>
         </section>